 4) Accessible Transportation standards, identified as crucial for people with disabilities, focus on aspects of daily life such as going to work, school or shopping.
 These standards address aspects of accessible public transportation including buses, trains, and taxis.

-5) Accessible Built Environment standards will address access to and within buildings and outdoor spaces.
-These standards are expected to be harmonized with the Ontario Building Code, and will cover issues such as counter height, aisle and door width, parking, and way-finding signage.
+5) Design of Public Spaces Standard addresses access to and within buildings and outdoor spaces.
+These standards are harmonized with the Ontario Building Code, and cover issues such as counter height, aisle and door width, parking, and way-finding signage.

 HOW ACCESSIBILITY BENEFITS BUSINESS

 The Royal Bank of Canada estimates that people with disabilities have discretionary spending power of about $25 billion annually across Canada.
 Improving accessibility is not only the right thing to do; it’s also a good business strategy.

 Disability impacts more than 15% of Ontario’s population or about 1.85 million people.
 That’s one in seven people already and the number is increasing as our population ages.
 Over the next 20 years the number will rise to one in five.
 Today, more than 40% of people over age 65 suffer from a disability.

 More than half of the population has a friend or a loved-one with a disability, and is influenced by them when deciding which businesses to solicit.